Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The paperwork to officially create an LLC in South Carolina is called the Articles of Organization.
 To submit the paperwork, either file online through the South Carolina Secretary of State’s website.
 If you prefer to fill out and mail the application, download the Articles of Organization Form

-Related: How to fill out the South Carolina Articles of Organization
+Related: How To Fill Out The South Carolina Articles Of Organization

 Management – This section asks whether the LLC is Member-Managed or Manager-Managed.